-- 1. Open the Flash document from which you want to export.
-(See Chapter 1 for information about opening an existing Flash movie.) - 2.
-To export to an image, select the frame that you want to export; otherwise, skip to Step 3. - 3.
+1. Open the Flash document from which you want to export.

+See Chapter 1 for information about opening an existing Flash movie.

+- 2. To export to an image, select the frame that you want to export.
+Otherwise, skip to Step 3. - 3.
 Choose File⇒Export⇒Export Image or File⇒Export⇒Export Movie. - 4.
 In the dialog box, navigate to the desired location and type a name for your image or movie. - 5.
-Select a type of file from the Save as Type drop-down list. - 6.
+In the Save as Type (Format on a Mac) drop-down list, select the type of file. - 6.
 Click Save. - 7.
 Depending on the format that you selected, a dialog box might appear.
 If so, specify the settings and then click OK.

-These settings are similar to the kind of settings that we describe, earlier in this chapter, in the section "Creating PNG graphic files."
+These settings are similar to the kind of settings that we describe earlier in this chapter, in the "Creating PNG graphic files" section.